bcnubes/aardvarkbark/content/info/_index.md

 * **Q:** _Can you blow bark in the rain?_

   **A:** Yes!
 Our trucks use a dust suppression system that adds water to the material.
 Blowing bark in the rain is common in Washington.
-* **Q:** _Can you blow soil?_
+* **Q:** _Can you blow dirt?_

-  **A:** Unfortunately, no. Pure soil is too heavy for a blower truck.
-The closest product we can blow is a 70/30 Mix, which is 70% compost and 30% washed sand.
+  **A:** Unfortunately, no. Pure dirt is too heavy for a blower truck.
+Our trucks can blow a Blower Topsoil, which is 70% compost and 30% washed sand.
 See our products page for more information.
 * **Q:** _Can you blow straw?_

   **A:** Our blower trucks are not able to blow straw.
 It is too light to properly feed through the system.